-I’m back in Anguilla.
-I’ve written before about my morning walk here.
+It’s time for my morning walk in Anguilla.
+I’ve written about it before.
 Out of bed, a little sleepy, I throw on swim-trunks, shirt, socks and shoes, perch my white Tilly on my head, and I’m off before the sun gets too hot.

 The warmth I feel during my walk doesn’t just come from the slanting rays of the morning sun.
 Every day, another kind of warmth envelopes me; the warmth of the people I meet.